-At DLA Piper in Silicon Valley, Paul helps founders navigate the challenges of entrepreneurship and emerging technologies, and investors evaluate, structure, and manage various types of investments.
+In his legal practice, Paul helps founders navigate the challenges of entrepreneurship and emerging technologies, and investors evaluate, structure, and manage various types of investments.
 He represents emerging growth companies at all levels of development, and investors in the different forms and stages of their investments.

-Prior to this position, Paul served in the compliance department of the Federal Reserve Bank of New York, and as a legal counsel at the Central Bank of Lebanon where, alongside his core functions, he co-founded a legal research and intelligence unit designed to advise on the governance of FinTech and the drafting of laws and regulations.
+Earlier in his career, Paul served in the compliance department of the Federal Reserve Bank of New York, and as a legal counsel at the Central Bank of Lebanon where, alongside his core functions, he co-founded a legal research and intelligence unit designed to advise on the governance of FinTech and the drafting of laws and regulations.
 Paul also practiced at international financial institutions and regional law firms in Central America and the MENA region.

 Paul acts as a mentor to various start-up accelerators, and sits on the jury of Mentor Foundation's Social Entrepreneurship Award.
 He was appointed to the World Economic Forum's Global Future Council on Agile Governance, an invitation-only community dedicated to providing thought leadership and promoting innovative thinking, and to the forum’s network of experts on each of geopolitics, justice, and the future of financial and monetary systems.
 Paul was also recognized by the World Economic Forum as a "Global Shaper," and elected Curator of the Global Shapers Community in Silicon Valley.

 His published works include “The Distributed Ledger Technology: A Potential Revamp for Financial Markets?”
 (2018) and “The Legal Regime of the Collateral on Financial Markets” (2013).